harshh2002/dot_files/README.md

 **Note**: Sensitive configurations (API keys, credentials) are automatically excluded via `.chezmoiignore`.
 See [BACKUP_GUIDE.md](BACKUP_GUIDE.md) for instructions on encrypting and backing up sensitive files.

 ## Migration to New Device

+**📖 For complete restoration instructions, see [RESTORATION_GUIDE.md](RESTORATION_GUIDE.md)**

+This section provides a quick overview.
+The restoration guide includes detailed steps, troubleshooting, and verification procedures.

 ### Prerequisites